Composer

 This template uses Composer to manage dependencies and provide scripts for linting and testing code.

-file contains the following sections:
+The provided composer.json file contains the following sections:

 -